Fireflyvpn/Android/README.md

 ---
 <h3> What does Firefly VPN offer?</h3>
 ✓ Bypass Geo-blocking <br>
-Access geo-restricted websites and bypass network censorship with a single tap. <br>
+Access geo-restricted websites and bypass network censorship with a single tap.

 ✓ Anonymous Account <br>
 No need to provide any personal information.
 No username, no password, no email address.